 Show the window caption

 Check this checkbox to increase the visible area under the semitransparent background.
-If the caption is hidden, you can move the window by clicking anywhere on its background.
+If the caption is hidden, you can move the on-screen keyboard by clicking anywhere on its background.

 Show the window buttons

 Use this option together with “Show the window caption” to increase the visible area.

 You can select an image file (for example, a photo) to be used for the background.
 To remove the background image, simply clear the filename in the text field.